-- 10. When looking at the sun from the Earth, what planets can transit in front of the sun? - 11.
-If we were on Jupiter, what planets can transit in front of the sun? - 12.
+- 36. When looking at the sun from the Earth, what planets can transit in front of the sun? - 37.
+If we were on Jupiter, what planets could transit in front of the sun? - 38.
 From Earth, do you think that transits of Mercury or transits of Venus happen more frequently?
 Explain why.

-NO transits of Venus occurred in the twentieth century.
-There were exactly two in the twenty-first century.
-They are pictured below.
-At the time of writing of this book, 2013, most people who have not seen one of the transits of Venus that just occurred will not live to have the opportunity to see one.
+No transits of Venus occurred in the twentieth century.
+There were exactly two in the twentyfirst century.
+These transits are pictured in Figure 1.8 and Figure 1.9.
+At the time of writing of this book, 2013, most people who have not seen one of the transits of Venus that just occurred will not live to have the opportunity to see the next transit of Venus.